 One of the things I love about roasting a chicken is there is minimal preparation.
 And while it takes a little time to cook, you don't have to do anything, just let it get on with things.

 I didn’t bother trying to put it under the skin of the legs as well, as both I felt it was too much of a pain to try to do as well as personally I really like the flavor of the brown meat as it is and it seemed enough just over the breast meat.

-Overall, the paste certainly worked.
-My husband described it as being like something you would get in a restaurant.
-I suspect he is being overly kind, but it certainly gives a nicely aromatic flavor that makes a nice variation on a simple roast chicken.
-Plus, the skin still goes crispy (yippee!) and there is plenty of meat without the garlic-herb mixture on it in case some of your eaters (eg the kids) find it a bit weird.
-The flavors, being very much of the season, work really well with roast vegetables and would also combine well with a wide range of Thanksgiving sides, if you chose to make it for your big meal.
+All combined gives a nicely aromatic flavor that makes a nice variation on a simple roast chicken.
+Plus, the skin still goes crispy and there is plenty of meat without the garlic-herb mixture on it in case some of your eaters (eg the kids) find it a bit weird.